emanb29/LiberChat/liberchat-spec.md

 ### 3.3.1.
 RPL_WELCOME

+Format: `001 :Welcome to the LiberChat server <nick>!<user>@<host>`

+Where nick is the nickname specified by the client, user is the username specified by the client, and host is the hostname specified by the client.

 ### 3.3.2.
 RPL_LIST

+Format: `322 <channel> <usercount> :<topic>`

+Where channel is the name of the channel (starting with `#`), usercount is the number of users on the channel, and topic is the topic of the channel.
+Usercount and topic MAY contain placeholder values.

 ### 3.3.3.
 RPL_LISTEND

+Format: `323 :End of LIST`

 ### 3.3.4.
 RPL_NAMREPLY

+Format: `353 <sym> <channel> <...nicks>`

+Where sym is a symbol identifying the type of channel (servers MUST set this to `=`, but clients MUST be able to parse `=`, `*`, and `@`), channel is the name of the channel (starting with `#`), and ...nicks is a list of space-seperated nicknames of users on the channel.

+A client MUST be able to receive and recombine multiple RPL_NAMREPLY messages per channel.

 ### 3.3.5.
 RPL_ENDOFNAMES

+Format: `366 <channel> :End of NAMES list`

+Where channel is the name of the channel (starting with `#`).

 ### 3.3.6.
 ERR_NOSUCHNICK

+Format: `401 <nick> :No such nick/channel`

+Where nick is a nickname that is not currently used on the server.

 ### 3.3.7.
 ERR_NOSUCHCHANNEL

+Format: `403 <channel> :No such channel`

+Where channel is the name of the requested channel.
+This response MAY indicate an invalid channel name, particularly if channel doesn't start with `#`.

 ### 3.3.8.
 ERR_CANNOTSENDTOCHAN

+Format: `404 <channel> :Cannot send to channel`

+Where channel is the name of a channel (starting with `#`) the client is not connected to.

 ### 3.3.9.
 ERR_UNKNOWNCOMMAND

+Format: `421 <command> :Unknown command`

+Where command is the name of a command that could not be parsed or recognized.
+This MAY be used to indicate a parameter had an invalid format.

 ### 3.3.10.
 ERR_NICKNAMEINUSE

+Format: `433 <nick> :Nickname is already in use`

+Where nick is a nickname that is currently used on the server.

 ### 3.3.11.
 ERR_NOTONCHANNEL

+Format: `442 <channel> :You're not on that channel`

+Where channel is the name of a channel (starting with `#`) the client is not connected to.

 ### 3.3.12.
 ERR_NOTREGISTERED

+Format: `451 :You have not registered`

 ### 3.3.13.
 ERR_NEEDMOREPARAMS

+Format: `461 <command> :Not enough parameters`

+Where command is the name of a command that was parsed and recognized, but provided insufficient parameters.
+This MAY be used to indicate a parameter had an invalid format.

 # 4. Protocol